-Palace boasts of a beautiful library with rare 5970 books some of which are available to guests for reading.
-Check out some old copies of Encyclopedia Britannica and first edition of Titanic.
-Notice the wood paneled ceiling with the initials of the builder of the palace V and O engraved all over.
+Palace boasts a beautiful library with rare 5970 books some of which are available to guests for reading.
+Check out some old copies of Encyclopedia Britannica and the first edition of Titanic.
+Notice the wood-paneled ceiling with the initials of the builder of the palace V and O engraved all over.
 This seems to be a trend amongst the royalty of Nizam.

-World’s longest dining table that can seat 101 guests under the bright lights of shining chandeliers is something that would leave you wide eyed.
+The world’s longest dining table that can seat 101 guests under the bright lights of shining chandeliers is something that would leave you wide-eyed.
 Look at the table layout that takes many hours to prepare.
-I loved the combination of silver gold plates with bidriware glasses.
+I loved the combination of silver gold plates with Bidriware glasses.
 Now the most interesting feature of this room is its acoustics.
 You can be sitting at a distance where you may not be able to see each other.
 But you would still be able to speak to each other at normal volume.

 Try and imagine the days of Nizam when he used to live here, with women living in Zenana.
 Visitors from across the world visiting or stopping by.
 Imagine Nizam going out for Shikar using the carriages here with his troupes.
 Shop at the Khazan shop cum museum on the ground floor.
 And see some old and new pictures of the palace.
 Buy some handcrafted products from the region, all of them displayed on the old furniture.

 Go around the property and see the various top views of the city.
-At some angle you can see the vast spread of the city.
-Another angle you see the Falaknuma station and you can see the trains crawling through the city.
-And from yet another you see the rocky beds of Hyderabad.
-At the Sunset, sun plays with the landscape and it is just lovely there.
+At some angle, you can see the vast spread of the city.
+From another angle, you see the Falaknuma station and you can see the trains crawling through the city.
+And from yet another, you see the rocky beds of Hyderabad.
+At the Sunset, the sun plays with the landscape and it is just lovely there.

 Enjoy the Music on Hill Top